tomosterlund/qalendar/docs/index.md

 # Documentation
-## About
 Qalendar is an event calendar for Vue 3.
 It is written in Typescript, in order to provide the best possible usability for JS- as well as TS-based applications.

 ::: warning
-This library is still in an early Beta version, and is not yet suitable for production applications.
+This component is still in an 0.X.X-version, and is not yet suitable for production applications.
 :::

 ## Getting started